 Last week, Abnormal Security participated in the Information Security Media Group (ISMG) webinar titled The Rising Threat of Vendor Email Compromise in a Post-SolarWinds Era.
 You can access the full script below.

-Abnormal Security’s Sr. Product Marketing Manager Roman Tobe reports on the advancement of BEC and VEC attacks and covers why and how VEC attacks continue to rise while bypassing traditional email security gateways.
+Roman Tobe of Abnormal Security reports on the advancement of business email compromise (VEC) and vendor email compromise (VEC) attacks and covers why they continue to bypass traditional email security gateways.
 These attacks are similar to the techniques used in the SolarWinds breach, which shook the cybersecurity industry in a profound way and opened the world’s eyes to supply chain attacks.

-Next, listeners will hear the steps involved in a VEC attack and as well as a breakdown of a high-profile VEC attack caught in the wild attempting to steal close to $1M.
+Viewers of the webinar heard the steps involved in a VEC attack, as well as a breakdown of a high-profile VEC attack caught in the wild.

-To close, Tobe discussed Abnormal’s launch of VendorBase, a global, federated database of vendor and customer behaviors to stop supply chain compromise.
-VendorBase automates the process of identifying known risks in your supply chain and removes the manual burden of remediating and investigating VEC attacks from compromised vendors, improving the detection accuracy of advanced social engineering attacks.
+To close, Abnormal discussed the launch of VendorBase—a global, federated database of vendor and customer behaviors designed to stop supply chain compromise.
+VendorBase automates the process of identifying known risks in your supply chain and removes the manual burden of remediating and investigating VEC attacks from compromised vendors—improving the detection accuracy of advanced social engineering attacks.

-Thank you for joining us today.
-We are going to talk about The Rising Threat of Vendor Email Compromise today.
+Thank you for joining us.
+We are going to talk about the rising rhreat of vendor email compromise today.
 If that term is new to you or you haven’t heard of it before, by the end of this session you’ll be an expert on what it is because Abnormal Security is the industry leader in prevention and research on this topic.

 SLIDE 0: BEC